 - Teachers are not burdened by paperwork and can help their students

-- Our time is spared, and the correct children are entering special education
+- The right children are entering special education

 Press any button below to jump directly to a document

-Indications for Making a Speech Therapy Referral for Young Children
+Indications for Making Speech Therapy Referrals for Young Children

-Here are some quick guidelines for making a referral of young children.
-By saying a child is “disordered” we are basically saying that their language or speech is not as developed as other children their age.
-It is helpful to know when abilities typically develop.
+Here are some quick guidelines for making speech therapy referrals for children below the age of four.
+By saying children have a “disorder” we are basically saying that their language or speech is not as developed as other children their age.
+It is helpful to know when abilities develop typically .